hschellman/computing-basics/index.md

 Instructors will engage students with hands-on lessons focused in three areas:

+0. Basics of logging on, getting accounts, disk spaces
 1. Data storage and management,
-2. Introduction to LArSoft,
+2. Introduction to LArSoft
-3. Job submission and monitoring.
+3. How to find futher training materials for DUNE and HEP software

 Mentors will answer your questions and provide technical support.